Best Equity Release For Over 55s – No Fee Deals 2025

 As he mentions above, Martin Lewis is the founder of MoneySavingExpert.com.
 He doesn’t recommend equity release as the best way to get cash because there are usually easier options available, such as downsizing or taking out a loan against the value of your home.

 However, he thinks there are circumstances where equity release can make sense, such as if you need to pay for long-term care and don’t have any other options or want to leave an inheritance for your children.
-But even in these cases, he recommends that you talk to an equity release adviser, shop around and compare different products before deciding on one.
+However, even in these cases, he recommends consulting an equity release adviser, shopping around, and comparing different products before making a decision.

-What possible alternatives are there to equity release?
+What are the possible alternatives to equity release?

 Another option is downsizing.
 If you downsize your home, you’ll free up some extra cash from an existing mortgage that can be used for retirement expenses.
 You could also consider taking out a personal loan or using your credit card to cover your retirement costs.
-Just be sure to compare interest rates and fees before choosing a lender carefully.
+Be sure to compare interest rates and fees carefully before choosing a lender.

 Can I move if I have equity release?

 Yes, you can move if you have equity release.
 However, it’s important to note that there may be restrictions on where you can move depending on your specific plan type.
-Be sure to talk to your independent financial adviser or one of the 1st UK team about the specifics of your plan to make sure you understand any restrictions that may apply.
+Be sure to discuss the specifics of your plan with your independent financial adviser or a member of the 1st UK team to ensure you understand any applicable restrictions.

 Does equity release affect your pension?